kmaork/madbg/README.md

 tab completion, command history, line editing and more
 - Runs the IPython debugger with all its capabilities
 - Allows attaching to running programs preemptively (does not require gdb, unlike similar tools)
-- Affects the debugged program [minimally](#possible-effects), although not yet recommended for use in production environment
+- Affects the debugged program [minimally](#possible-effects), although not yet recommended for use in production environments
-- Provides TTY features even when debugged program is a deamon, or run outside a terminal.
+- Provides TTY features even when debugged program is a deamon, or run outside a terminal

 ## Installation
 ```